What is Cloud Server?

 3. Dedicated Cloud Servers

-his type of server is typically used when an organization must deploy a custom virtualization layer or mitigate the performance and security concerns.
+his type of server is typically used when an organization must deploy a custom virtualization layer or mitigate performance and security concerns.

 Three Delivery Models